Revolt of the Comuneros: Later influence

 The revolt, fresh in the memory of Spain, is referenced in several literary works during Spain's Golden Age.
 Don Quixote references the rebellion in a conversation with Sancho, and Francisco de Quevedo uses the word "comunero" as a synonym for "rebel" in his works.

 In the 18th century, the comuneros were not held in high regard by the Spanish Empire.
 The government was not amenable to encouraging rebellions, and only used the term to condemn opposition.
-In the Revolt of the Comuneros in Paraguay, the rebels did not take the name willingly; it was only meant to disparage them as traitors.
+In the Revolt of the Comuneros in Paraguay, the rebels did not take the name willingly; the term was used by their opponents to disparage them as traitors.
 Another Revolt of the Comuneros in New Granada (modern Colombia) was similarly unrelated to the original except in name.

 At the beginning of the 19th century, the image of the comuneros began to be rehabilitated by scholars such as Manuel Quintana as precursors of freedom and martyrs against absolutism.
 The decline of Castilian liberty was linked to the later decline of Spain.
 The first major commemorative event came in 1821, the third centenary of the Battle of Villalar.
 Juan Martín Díez, a nationalistic liberal military leader who had fought in the resistance against Napoleon, led an expedition to find and exhume the remains of the three leaders executed in 1521.
 Díez praised the comuneros on behalf of the liberal government in power at the time, likely the first positive governmental recognition for their cause.
 This view was challenged by conservatives who viewed a centralized state as modern and progressive, especially after the anarchy and fragmentation of the 1868 Revolution in Spain.
 Manuel Danvila, a conservative government minister, published the six-volume Historia critica y documentada de las Comunidades de Castilla from 1897 to 1900, one of the most important works of scholarship on the revolt.
 Drawing on collected original sources, Danvila emphasized the fiscal demands of the comuneros, and cast them as traditionalist, reactionary, medieval, and feudal.
 Though a liberal, intellectual Gregorio Marañón shared the dim view of the comuneros that again prevailed in Spain; he cast the conflict as one between a modern, progressive state open to beneficent foreign influence against a conservative, reactionary, and xenophobic Spain hypersensitive to religious and cultural deviance with an insistence on spurious racial purity.